martin-eden/lua_code_formatter/readme.txt

       <max_text_width> limits length of line without indent, i.e.
         length of text in line.
 Setting it makes sense for windowed viewing in editor.
+      <keep_unparsed_tail> is a flag to keep text after point where
+        we failed to parse source.

+        Syntactically incorrect code may lose significant parts even with this flag.
+For example "f() = a" is formatted as "f()".
+        (Because it's parsed as assignment but formatted as function call.)
+But text like "1; f() = a" will fail to parse and will remain intact.
       <keep_comments> is a flag to keep comments.
 Comment text is
         not changed so kept comments may last beyond right margin.

-        !
         Comments are "sinked-up" to statements level.
 So text

           function(a, --parameter "a"
             b) --parameter "b"
           end

-        is treated as
+        is formatted as

           --parameter "a"
           function(a, b)